Abdullah-uz007/NLP-Project/README.md

 ## ✨ Overview

 This **NLP assignment/project** from **DS & AI Cohort 13** explores **sentiment analysis** on **50,000 IMDB movie reviews**.
-The goal?
-Turn messy human text into **structured insights** and train a machine to detect sentiment.
+The goal: turn messy human text into **structured insights** and train a machine to detect sentiment.

 ---